 - In the Doc McStuffins episode "Run, Doc, Run", Doc sprains her ankle and Dart the toy unicorn fractures her leg.
 Hallie thinks both need to rest. note

-- In the Dragon Tales episode "Give Zak A Hand", Zak injures his wrist after slipping on Wheezie's roller skate and the others teach him how to do things differently.
+- In "Give Zak A Hand", Zak injures his wrist after slipping on Wheezie's roller skate and the others teach him how to do things differently.

 - Gargoyles: A more dramatic version of this trope happens when Elisa Maza is shot in the leg by a Gargoyle carelessly playing with a gun.
 Her fate is unknown for most of the episode, and the next episode she's on crutches while recovering, although already back on the job.